-Heat 1/4 cup olive oil in a large sauce pot over medium heat.
+Heat ¼ cup olive oil in a large sauce pot over medium heat.
 Add pancetta and cook for about 4 to 5 minutes Add onion and cook for about 7 minutes or until translucent, stirring frequently.
 Toss in garlic and cook for another 2 minutes.
-Add the canned tomato puree.
+Add the tomatoes.

 Season with salt and pepper.
 Add oregano, basil, thyme and Parmesan rind.
 Cover and reduce to low and cook for 2 to 3 hours.
 Taste throughout to see if you need to add more salt or herbs.
 Remove Parmesan rind and use immediately or freeze.